 - Program/Project Management: Ensures program or project goals are met and intended impact occurs

 DEVELOPING & INSPIRING PEOPLE support the holistic development of self and others so that everyone can embrace the Y’s cause, sustain the Y’s culture, and inspire others to take individual and collective action to further our impact

 - Developing Self & Others: Develops self and supports others (e.g., staff, volunteers, members, program participants), both formally and informally, to achieve their highest potential

 - Emotional Maturity: Demonstrates ability to understand and manage emotions effectively in all situations

 Education and Certifications

-- Must hold a valid driver’s license, insurable driver’s record according to the YMCA’s insurance carriers, and have reliable transportation to travel for business meetings, training events, YMCA site visits, vendors and suppliers, etc.
+- Must hold a valid driver’s license, insurable driver’s record according to the YMCA insurance carriers and have reliable transportation to travel for business meeting, training events, YMCA site visits, vendors, and suppliers,

 - Computer skills needed, particularly with Microsoft Office and email applications, along with the ability to learn the internal YMCA software.